-When I started RCIA class in 2009, as a Protestant, I was introduced to the Catechism of the Catholic Church (CCC).
-The Big Green Book, as it is affectionately known, is “a complete and accurate exposition of Catholic doctrine.”
-I was thrilled that the Catholic Church had such a readable manual, for never before had I seen Christian beliefs so compiled by any Christian church.
+When I started RCIA class as a Protestant in 2009, I met the Catholic Church's Catechism (CCC).
+As affectionately known, The Big Green Book is “a complete and accurate exposition of Catholic doctrine.”
+I was thrilled that The Catholic Church had such a readable manual, for I'd never before seen Christian beliefs so compiled by any Christian church or denomination.

-Now my question to you, dear reader, in this Year of Faith declared by Pope Benedict Emeritus is: Are you taking advantage of this Sacred Guidebook of the Magisterium of the Catholic Church?
-If not, then you are not cashing in on your driving directions to life.
-I encourage you to try this: “A page a day keeps the enemy away.”
-Also for youth, YOUCAT (Youth Catechism) was created.
-Pope Benedict Emeritus said, “This book, (YOUCAT), is exciting because it speaks of our own destiny and so deeply engages every one of us.”
-Our King family reads a page of YOUCAT at dinner along with a chapter of The Bible.
-Easy, entertaining, and much better than sitting in front of the TV wolfing down our meal.
-Both the Big Green Book (CCC) and YOUCAT can be found at your local Catholic bookstore or at amazon.com
+Also, for youth, YOUCAT (Youth Catechism) was created.
+Pope Benedict Emeritus said, “This book (YOUCAT) is exciting because it speaks of our own destiny and so deeply engages every one of us.”
+Our King family reads a page of YOUCAT at dinner along with a chapter of a Catholic Youth Bible.
+Easy, entertaining, and much better than sitting in front of the TV, wolfing down our meal.
+Both The Big Green Book (CCC) and YOUCAT are found at your local Catholic bookstore or amazon.com.

 Martha Wild King, M. Ed., Author

 The Frugal Catholic: Learn to live on less to give and save more.